Sofia's Last Ambulance: Reception

-Sofia's Last Ambulance premiered at the 51st International Critics' Week in Cannes.
+Sofia's Last Ambulance premiered at the 51st Critics' Week in Cannes.
 The AFP wrote that "after the screening filmmakers and protagonists were in tears.
 Number of spectators also."
-Jay Weissberg of Variety described the film as "rigidly constructed and deeply human" and Julien Gester of Liberation called it a "fine and strong investigation of a state of crisis."
+Jay Weissberg of Variety described the film as "rigidly constructed and deeply human" and Julien Gester of Libération called it a "fine and strong investigation of a state of crisis."

 Social impact

 At the premiere of the film in Sofia, the Bulgarian health minister Desislava Atanasova admitted that "Sofia's Last Ambulance reflects the reality of things" and pronounced that since the film, two new emergency response units have been opened up in the capital to speed up response times; ambulance crews' wages were to be increased by 18%.
 Protagonist and emergency doctor Krassimir Yordanov criticized that these reforms were insufficient to address the true cause of the problems: chronically low wages that makes medical professionals leave in droves.
 Despite 25-years experience in the job, his monthly pay is "less than the weekly pay of any colleague in other European Union countries".